 Norwell Durant passed away in November, 2004 ... marking the end of an era in the BVI.
-Norwell was our last remaining resident of this tiny island who had continued the family tradition of his father and his grandfather before him ... he was a salt collector.
-This gentle man with a friendly twinkle in his eye was always the consumate host and salesman.
-He took his job of greeting visitors and showing them his salt collecting process seriously.
+Norwell was the last remaining (permanent) resident of this tiny island who had continued the family tradition of his father and his father's father.
+He was a salt collector and at one time, upwards of 200 salt collectors worked here.

 The first time I met Norwell was in December, 1993 I asked, "If I may be so bold Mr. Durant ... how old are you?"
-He looked down at his feet and shook his head, lifted his head back up, stuck out his chin and replied, "I'm old enough to live here on my own!"
+He looked down at his feet and shook his head, lifted his head back up, stuck out his chin and replied, "I'm old enough to live on my own!"

-Realizing my blunder, I made light of it and told him I had heard he was a bachelor and that I was in the market for a new husband ... but wanted to be sure he wasn't too young for me!
+Realizing my blunder, I made light of it and told him I had heard he was a bachelor and that I might be in the market for a new husband ... but wanted to be sure he wasn't too young for me!
 He chuckled, shook his head and took me for his tour.

-Norwell kept his age to himself ... but he was clearly elderly even then.
-For the next several years, everytime I stopped by, I'd bring him something special from the local bakery and we became fast friends.
+Norwell kept his age to himself, but he was clearly elderly even then.
+For the next several years, every time I stopped by, I'd bring him something special from the local bakery and we became fast friends.
 We'd sit for hours, often not speaking, "just being" as Norwell would say.
 He'd often ask for news about Tortola and kept up on his international news by listening to radio broadcasts.

-Every time I arrived with my little parcel, he'd come down to the dock to greet me and I'd ask, "So Norwell, have you had a birthday recently?".
+Every time I arrived with my little parcel, he'd come down to the dock to greet me and I'd ask; So Norwell, have you had a birthday recently?
 He would grin, look at his feet, shake his head, wag a finger at me and reply, "I'm still old enough to live on my own ... but what is it you've brought for my birthday?"

 Before the days of refrigeration, this tiny village with a population of about 100 souls, provided an important industry in the BVI.
 Residents and passing ships required salt to cure meat and fish.
 But as time marched by the need for this particular seasoning as anything more than a table condiment passed into history.
 The villagers left one by one to seek other employment and only 8 stalwart residents remained.